 The private international Over the Rainbow School has pupils from 47 countries and offers education from nursery through secondary school in French and English sections (IB programme).

 Nearby, two schools offer classes in English, the Athénée de Luxembourg has an international secondary section (IB programme), and the private International School of Luxembourg (ISL) houses secondary, primary and early years' sections (IB and GCSE programmes).
+A sixth state international school, Gaston Thorn, is located in Merl (secondary) and take students for the European Baccalaureate in English/French/German from September.
 The French Academy for language courses is also located on rue Astrid.

 Transport & parking

-Bus line 13 links Belair to Cessange, the CHL and town, bus line 8 to Bertrange (Belle Etoile shopping centre), line 12 to Merl in one direction and Kirchberg in the other.
+Bus line 13 links Belair to Gasperich, the CHL and town, bus line 8 to Bertrange and Limpertsberg, line 12 to Merl in one direction and Kirchberg in the other.

-Bus line 15 links Merl to Hamm via Clausen, and line 31 links Belair to Reckenthal and Strassen in one direction and the city centre in the other.
+Bus line 15 links Merl to Hamm via Clausen and to Hollerich via Merl.
+Bus line 24 links Belair to Howald and Hollerich, and line 31 links Belair to Reckenthal and Strassen in one direction and the city centre in the other.

 Nightbus CN7 links the district to Merl, Limpertsberg and the City.

 There's are Vel’oh bike stations on Allée Léopold Goebel, Av.
 Gaston Diderich, and on Av. du Dix Septembre and Val Sainte-Croix, but you can also walk from the centre of Belair to Place d'Armes in 20-25 minutes.
-You can park at the stadium (free at weekends).
+You can park at the Stade Monday to Saturday, for a fee.

 Sports & Parks

-The Belair swimming pool on Rue d'Ostende is open on Saturday 10:00 to 18:00 and Sunday 08:00 to 12:00 but you must reserve a time slot and you can only book one ticket at a time at the moment.
+The Belair swimming pool on Rue d'Ostende is open on Saturday 10:00 to 18:00 and Sunday 08:00 to 12:00.
+It's a large L-shaped pool and the longer section is reserved for experienced swimmers, the shorter one for beginners.

-Jui-Jitsu experts should check out Fight Team Impact on Boulevard de Verdun or for something more relaxing Sahaja yoga and meditation.
-You can brush up on your backstroke at the indoor and outdoor courts at Tennis Club Arquebusiers on Val Sainte Croix.
+You can brush up on your backstroke at the indoor and outdoor courts at Tennis Club Arquebusiers on Val Sainte Croix, or for something more relaxing Sahaja Yoga and meditation.
 Sonja Soyer runs art classes for adults and children from her studio on rue Jean Bertholet.